-Lion bites Ospreys' Wales hooker Scott Baldwin
+Scott Baldwin: Lion bites Ospreys' Wales hooker

 "I don't know what sort of wildlife show Scott has been watching where you can pat a lion on the head as if it's a kitten.

-"It's probably one of the silliest things I've even been involved in, but thankfully he is okay and hopefully he will be back up and running in the next couple of weeks."
+"It's probably one of the silliest things I've even been involved in, but thankfully he is OK and hopefully he will be back up and running in the next couple of weeks."

-Tandy says Baldwin will return to Wales with the team over the weekend.
+Baldwin should recover from his injury to fly back to Wales with the team, after receiving "a couple of stitches" to the wound.

-"It's not too serious.
-He had a couple of stitches and had it cleaned out, so hopefully he will travel back," said Tandy.